imazen/imageflow/README.md

 ## Using Imageflow.Server for dynamic imaging

 NOTE: imageflow_server has been removed as the underlying web framework (iron) is abandoned and no longer secure.
-For the last few years we have suggested moving to the production-ready [Imageflow.Server product](https://github.com/imazen/imageflow-dotnet-server), which also offers docker deployment (but we suggest your own dockerfile to permit configration)
+For the last few years we have suggested moving to the production-ready [Imageflow.Server product](https://github.com/imazen/imageflow-dotnet-server), which also offers docker deployment (but we suggest your own dockerfile to permit configuration)

 Now you can edit images from HTML... and use srcset without headache.